Route cloud app logs into a pipeline

-Goal: Ingest a mock app log, verify it reached the pipeline, and prepare it for routing to a destination (like Splunk, Elastic, or S3).
+Goal: Ingest a mock app log, verify it reached the pipeline, and prepare it for routing to a destination, such as Splunk, Elastic, or S3.

 Why this matters

-Before you build complex parsing rules or route data to expensive SIEMs, you need to trust your ingestion path.
+Before you build complex parsing rules or route data to expensive security information and event management (SIEM) tools, you must verify your ingestion path.
+This workflow confirms that:

 - Your API token works.